 The Brown family, consisting of Nicholas, John, Joseph, and Moses, played a significant role in the relocation to Providence by sponsoring and arranging a significant portion of the construction of the new structures.
 Joseph Brown went on to become a professor of Physics at the University, while John Brown served as treasurer of the college from 1775 to 1796.
 This demonstrated the deep relationship that the family had with the institution.

-In learning “ When was Brown Founded?”, it is said that in 1804, a year after John Brown’s death, the University was renamed as Brown University in honor of John’s nephew, Nicholas Brown, Jr., who was a member of the class of 1786 and contributed $5,000 (which, when adjusted for inflation, is approximately $61,000 in 2005, though it was 1,000 times the roughly $5 tuition) toward an endowed professorship.
+Part of the history and how Brown was founded, it is said that in 1804, a year after John Brown’s death, the University was renamed Brown University in honor of John’s nephew, Nicholas Brown, Jr., who was a member of the class of 1786 and contributed $5,000 (which, when adjusted for inflation, is approximately $61,000 in 2005, though it was 1,000 times the roughly $5 tuition) toward an endowed professorship.

 Nicholas Brown, Jr., was a member of the class of 1786 and contributed $5,000 (which, when adjusted for inflation, is approximately $61,000 The John Carter Brown Library was established as an autonomous historical and cultural research center in 1904, and it was named after John Carter Brown.
 The John Carter Brown Library is comprised of the libraries that John Carter Brown and John Nicholas Brown owned.

-In 2003, though we’re trying to know “When was Brown founded?”, the University established the University Steering Committee on Slavery and Justice in order to acknowledge its long and complicated relationship with slavery.
+In 2003, the University established the University Steering Committee on Slavery and Justice in order to acknowledge its long and complicated relationship with slavery.
 Brown University was the first educational institution in the United States to welcome students of all religious persuasions and backgrounds.

-What is Brown known for?
-Though we’re trying to know “When was Brown founded?”, Brown University is frequently ranked among the top 20 universities in the country.
+Brown was founded to rank among the top 20 universities in the country.
 Brown University is a member of the prestigious Ivy League, but the school’s admissions requirements are a little less stringent than those of the other Ivies.